VIU-Metabolomics/imzML_Writer/docs/_build/html/_sources/index.rst.txt

    :alt: Security popup for imzML_Writer.

-If docker was installed :ref:`as above <msconvertlabel>`, this should launch the UI and the application is ready for typical operation.
+This should launch the UI and the application is ready for typical operation.

 PC
 --